-Curricular and program development and oversight
+• Curricular and program development and oversight

 The Faculty is responsible for curricular design and content, and therefore from time to time members of the faculty will be called upon to participate in the evaluation and revision of curricula and academic programs.
 Faculty members also formulate the academic requirements and regulations that students must follow in earning their degrees.
-Although they are assisted by the Registrar's Office and academic administrators, faculty members retain primary responsibility for ensuring the integrity of the curriculum in its application-e.g., determining Updated and Approved by the Board of Trustees May 13, 2016 whether a student has completed the requirements for a major or whether a given course meets the standards for satisfying a general education requirement.
+Although they are assisted by the Registrar's Office and academic administrators, faculty members retain primary responsibility for ensuring the integrity of the curriculum in its application-e.g., determining whether a student has completed the requirements for a major or whether a given course meets the standards for satisfying a general education requirement.
 The effectiveness of this work is guided by a faculty member's knowledge of disciplinary practices on a national level, the particular goals of an academic program at Redlands, and the contribution of a department to the general curriculum in the College of Arts and Sciences.

-• Student academic advising
+Student academic advising